YWang1998/Laguerre-FDTD/README.md

 ## Windows

-The Windows samples are built using the Visual Studio 2022 IDE.
-Please also download the Common folder when building the project.
+The Windows program is built using the Visual Studio 2022 IDE.
+Please include the Common folder when building the project for either platform.

 ## Linux (Ubuntu 23.10)

-The Linux samples are built using Cmake.
 To build on Linux, download and install Boost C++ library:

 ```
 sudo apt-get install libboost-all-dev